Using a Gas Fireplace When the Power is Out

 • Dominique Page

 Hello Elsie.
 Thanks for reaching out.
 To answer your question, yes, it will work and it is safe.
 You may have it done as well.
-Contact one of our local partner store by clicking here.
+Contact one of our local partner stores by clicking here.
 They will make it work for you.
 Stay warm!
 Dominique

 12. Margaret Strom